Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

 \subsection{Splitting of $\D_{\Bun}$ on smooth Hitchin fibres}

 This subsection is entirely expository.
-We begin by reviewing the theory of abelian group stacks.
-More details can be found in \cite{AriApp}.
+We begin by reviewing the theory of abelian group stacks and refer the reader to \cite{AriApp} for a more detailed treatment.
 In the following we fix a base scheme $S$ and consider an abelian group $S$-stack $Y$.
-The dual $Y^{\dual}$ is defined to be the stack classifiying morphisms of group stacks $Y \to B\G_m$.
-It has a natural structure of a group stack.
-If $A$ is an abelian $S$-scheme, $A^{\dual}$ is the dual abelian $S$-scheme.
+The dual $Y^{\dual}$ is defined to be the stack classifying morphisms of group stacks $Y \to B\G_m$.

+\begin{defi} Let $Y$ be an abelian group $S$-stack.
+We define $Y^{\dual}$ to be the group stack, which sends every $S$-scheme $T$ to the groupoid of morphisms of group stacks $Y \times_S T \to B\G_m$. \end{defi}

+If $A$ is an abelian $S$-scheme, $A^{\dual}$ is the dual abelian $S$-scheme, which can be extracted from \cite[p.
+184]{MR918564}.
 Moreover we have $B\G_m^{\dual} = \mathbb{Z}$ and $\mathbb{Z}^{\dual} = B\G_m$.
-If $\Gamma$ is a finite group, its dual is given by the classifying stack $B\Gamma^*$ of the Cartier dual $\Gamma^*$.
+The dual group scheme functor can also be thought of as {the first derived functor of the Cartier dual}.